SUMaC student in front of computer

 Daily Expectations

 Participants have full daily schedules which incorporate the academic and social aspects of the program.
 Class time and student life activities are scheduled in an effort to accommodate multiple time zones.
-Each participant will have a unique schedule as they join our online community from their homes around the world.

 Online Classroom Technology Requirements